Battle of Ayacucho: Battle disposition

 Marshal Sucre does not mention in this part the mounted grenadiers of Río de la Plata.
 General Miller in his Memoirs of General Miller: in the service of the republic of Peru described the composition of the armies under Sucre:

+Córdova Division (on the right): Bogotá, Caracas, Voltigeur Regiment, Pichincha.

+Miller Cavalry (in the centre): Junin Hussars, Colombia Grenadiers, Colombian Hussars, Buenos Ayres Grenadiers cavalry regiments.

+La Mar Division (on the left): Peruvian Legion, N° 1, 2, N° 3 infantry battalions.

+Lara Division (in reserve): Vargas, Vencedores, Rifle Regiment.

 Miller's assertion that the Junín Hussars were in his division contradicts what Sucre said in the part.